 (2003) 'Japan/US Alliance and China relations: What future for Asian Pacific Security?' in Phoebe Moore and Dr Lloyd Pettiford (eds.)
 Foreign Policy of the Great Powers: China and Japan (I.B.
 Tauris)

 (2016) 'The Quantified Self at Work' co-editor for special section for Science, Technology and Human Values Co-editor Dr Chris Till

 (2015) 'The Future and Praxis of Decent Work' Special Issue primary editor for Global Labour Journal 6(2)

-(2016 forthcoming) The Quantified Self at Work and the Political Economy of Precarity (Routledge)
+(2017 forthcoming) The Quantified Self at Work, in Precarity (Routledge)

 (2010) The International Political Economy of Work and Employability (Palgrave Macmillan, International Political Economy Series) ISBN 0230517943

 -Reviewed in Global Discourse (2011) Volume 2: Issue II: Special Issue Part 2: Review Symposium Examining the Contemporary Relevance of Marxism

 (2007/2012) Globalisation and Labour Struggle in Asia: A Neo-Gramscian Critique of South Korea's Political Economy (I.B.
 Tauris).
 ISBN 1845113780.
 Paperback published November 2012 ISBN 1780760337